cls1991/qu/README.rst

       --help  Show this message and exit.

     Commands:
-      sc      Show config of qiniu.
+      sc      Show configuration of qiniu.
       upload  Upload an image to qiniu.
-      wc      Set config of qiniu.
+      wc      Set configuration of qiniu.

     $ qu wc --help